The Wrap Around Spider and the Man Who Discovered It

 The Count later moved to Munich and began classifying spiders that his American friends would send him, eventually writing the much-acclaimed Die Spinnen Amerikas (The Spiders of America)—and probably giving Margarete a fright or two with those first-arriving boxes of spiders.
 He was even a bit of an artist, providing sharp and detailed illustrations.

-Incidentally, after Eugen died, his son Robert offered his father’s 10,000-spider collection to the Berlin Museum, but they declined.
+Incidentally, after Eugen died, his son Robert offered his father’s impressive 10,000-spider collection to the Berlin Museum, but they declined.
 The collection was instead purchased by the Museum of Natural Sciences in London.

 Oh, come on now, would you have kept the spiders?